Deployment

 kubectl describe pod -n boltmcp <pod-name>Retrying a failed install

-If helm install fails (for example, a migration hook fails on first run), the release is left in failed state and a plain helm install will error with cannot re-use a name that is still in use.
-Fix the underlying issue (check the migration job's pod logs first), delete the failed job so a fresh one is created, then retry with helm upgrade --install — it's idempotent and re-triggers Helm hooks against the existing release:
+If the install fails, the release is left in failed state and another plain helm install will error with "cannot re-use a name that is still in use".
+Check the failed job's pod logs to fix the underlying issue before deleting the job so a fresh one is created, then retry with helm upgrade --install:

 kubectl delete job -n boltmcp <failed-job-name>